chenwilliam77/RiskAdjustedLinearizations.jl/docs/src/risk_adjusted_linearization.md

 stochastic or "risky" steady state.
 This point is better for a perturbation because the economy will spend a large amount of time near the stochastic steady state.
 [Lopez et al. (2018)](https://ideas.repec.org/p/bfr/banfra/702.html) show that an affine approximation of the model's nonlinear equation is equivalent to a linearization around the stochastic steady state.
-Further, they confirm that in practice this "risk-adjusted" linearization well approximate global solutions of canonical economic models and outperforms perturbations around the deterministic steady state.
+Further, they confirm that in practice this "risk-adjusted" linearization approximates global solutions of canonical economic models very well and outperforms perturbations around the deterministic steady state.

 The affine approximation of an dynamic economic model is
 ```math